 The Bible is a chronicle of the long war by the fallen elohim, their demonic offspring, and human collaborators against the authority of our Creator.
-Mountains have played a key role in this rebellion.
+There is more information about this war in scripture than we’ve been taught.

 The concept of the mount of assembly was known to the pagan neighbors of the ancient Israelites.
 As far back as the time of Sumerian dominance in Mesopotamia, the third millennium B.C.
 (3000–2000 B.C.), it was believed the divine council led by the chief god, Enlil, met at his temple in the city of Nippur, the E-kur (House of the Mountain).
 Remember, Enlil himself was called “Great Mountain.”